 When traveling in Europe New Zealanders should always carry a valid ID.

-EU VISA FOR NEW ZEALANDER CITIZENS APPLICATION
+EU VISA WAIVER FOR NEW ZEALANDER CITIZENS APPLICATION

 New Zealanders will need to provide accurate passport details, along with their personal details (which include information about their health and travel plans).